projectdiscovery/nuclei/v2/pkg/js/modules/generated/markdown/smtp.md

 ## Types

-### Client
+### SMTPClient

- Client is a minimal SMTP client for nuclei scripts.
+ SMTPClient is a minimal SMTP client for nuclei scripts.

 | Method | Description | Arguments | Returns |
 |--------|-------------|-----------|---------|